The 2021-22 Course Catalog

-To view our current course offerings and descriptions, please click on the campus image (below) or this link.
+To view our current course offerings and descriptions, please click here or on the campus image.

 The Humanities curriculum was created with a grant from the National Endowment for the Humanities in 1982.
 The 4-year college-bound student takes a 4-year sequence of parallel history and English classes, structured to emphasize the relationship among the history, literature, art, and music of each period.
 The general student takes a 3-year sequence in order that s/he may take electives appropriate to their post-secondary goals.
 At each level, students are required to demonstrate, both orally and in writing, a developmentally appropriate ability to analyze, synthesize, evaluate and integrate historical and literary knowledge.
 All students are required to take notes, discuss cooperatively, debate, create, and present their ideas both in writing and orally.
 Humanities courses earn two credits, one in English and one in history, and students register for them as a two-course unit.
 Students are expected to earn a minimum of four English and three history credits in order to fulfill graduation requirements.